openconfig/reference/rpc/gnmi/gnmi-specification.md

 In order to create a new subscription (and its associated channel) a client MUST send a `SubscribeRequest` message, specifying the `subscribe` field.
 The `SubscriptionList` may create a one-off subscription, a poll-only subscription, or a streaming subscription.
 In the case of ONCE subscriptions, the channel between client and target MUST be closed following the initial response generation.

 Subscriptions are set once, and subsequently not modified by a client.
 If a client wishes to subscribe to additional paths from a target, it MUST do so by sending an additional `Subscribe` RPC call, specifying a new `SubscriptionList` message.
 In order to end an existing subscription, a client simply closes the gRPC channel that relates to that subscription.
 If a channel is initiated with a `SubscribeRequest` message that does not specify a `SubscriptionList` message with the `request` field, the target MUST consider this an error.
-If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error message, with a contained error message indicating an error code of `InvalidArgument (4)`; existing subscriptions on other gRPC channels MUST not be modified or terminated.
+If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; existing subscriptions on other gRPC channels MUST not be modified or terminated.

 If a client initiates a `Subscribe` RPC with a `SubscribeRequest` message which does not contain a `SubscriptionList` message, this is an error.
-A `SubscribeResponse` message with the contained `error` message indicating a error code of  `InvalidArgument` MUST be sent.
-The error text SHOULD indicate that an out-of-order operation was requested on a non-existent subscription.
+A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent.
+The status message SHOULD indicate that an out-of-order operation was requested on a non-existent subscription.
 The target MUST subsequently close the channel.

 #### 3.5.1.2 The SubscriptionList Message